 Grades assigned for the residency and correspondence semesters are satisfactory/unsatisfactory.
-These are recorded by the faculty and available on PenPal (the student information system/Web interface) after each residency and each semester.
+These are recorded by the faculty and available on mySNHU after each residency and each semester.
 Students will receive a detailed evaluation from their instructors, via email and shared with the director, narrating the student's progress, identifying strengths and weaknesses, and making recommendations for future study and writing.